apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/expand-volume.md

 ## Before you start

-Check whether the cluster STATUS is `Running`.
+Check whether the cluster status is `Running`.
 Otherwise, the following operations may fail.

 ```bash
 kbcli cluster list mysql-cluster